NorthVine-Consulting/managerdash-docs/docs/6_pr_review.md

 - Incomplete testing or documentation
 - Breaks existing functionality/needs to be reverted

-When you mark a PR as a Feedback Opportunity, your notes will be automatically recorded as pending feedback in the person's Feedback tab, preserving the context of the PR review.
+When you mark a PR as a Feedback Opportunity, your notes will be automatically created as feedback (type: feedback, state: pending) in the person's Feedback tab, preserving the context of the PR review and ready for you to deliver in your next 1-on-1.

 **Meeting Expectations (=)**:
 A PR is Meeting Expectations if it is a good representation of the contribution expected from an engineer at any level.
 What is defined as quality contributions will vary between companies and teams, but some examples of contributions that meet expectations are: